any-docs/css/content/reference/values/calc/index.md

 Inversely, `200px / 4px` resolves to `50`, which does make sense in CSS.
 Therefore, when using the `calc()` function to divide numbers, using the `/` operator, [supporting browsers](#browser_compatibility) allow units on both sides of the operand, provided they are of the same data type.
 For example, `100vw / 1px` is valid and results in a unitless value.

-The quotient can then be used in the values of properties or functions that accept a {{cssxref("number")}} as a value or parameter, or converted into a different data type by multiplying it by a typed value.
+The quotient can then be used in the values of properties or functions that accept a `number` as a value or parameter, or converted into a different data type by multiplying it by a typed value.

 For a full explanation of typed arithmetic in CSS, along with examples, see [Using CSS typed arithmetic](/guides/Values_and_units/Using_typed_arithmetic).